quasarframework/quasar/docs/src/pages/quasar-cli/vuex-store.md

 By default, if you choose to use Vuex when you create a project folder with Quasar CLI, it will set you up on using Vuex modules.
 Each sub-folder of `/src/store` represents a Vuex Module.

+If by contrast, you did not choose to use Vuex when you create a project folder with Quasar CLI, Adding a Vuex Module (see below) is all you need to do to `install` vuex.

 ::: tip
 If Vuex Modules is too much for your website app, you can change `/src/store/index.js` and avoid importing any module.
 :::